Pamela Aguirre: Andean Parliament

 Pamela Aguirre was elected to the Andean Parliament during the 2017 general election.
 She obtained a total of 2,669,238 votes nationwide.
 She was one of five elected and the other four were Hugo Quiroz, Rosa Cárdenas, Fausto Cobo and Patricia Terán.

 In 2017, she held the body's vice-presidency of the Second Commission of Education, Culture, Science, Information Technology, and Communication.
 In addition, she was part of the Special Commission on Women and Gender Equity.
 During her first year in office she was the president of both commissions.

 She has focused her work on four areas she proposed in her campaign, including the promotion of tourism through the recovery of the Inca road system and its declaration as Cultural Heritage by the Andean Community.
 In addition, she is committed to strengthening trade and promoting education, science, and technology, for which she has contributed to the construction of the University Accreditation Framework, which aims to validate degrees among member countries of the Andean region.
 Likewise, she has promoted an Ethical Pact against Tax Havens in order to combat tax evasion.

+Mutual death and reelection

+The President of Ecuador Guillermo Lasso brought in an unusual constitution clause (number 148) known as Mutual death in May 2023 when he knew that he was about to be impeached.
+This required all of the National Assembly members to stand for re-election.
+Aguirre successfully won re-election taking more than 39%.
+She beat Fernando Jaramillo who had 18.95% and Lucía Posso who had 14.73%.

+She was elected to the Commission on Biodiversity and Natural Resources which was led by the 20 year old Camila León.
+Other members were Jadira Del Rosario Bayas Uriarte, Sade Rashel Fritschi Naranjo, Hope of the Swan Rogel and Katherine Alexandra Pacheco Machuca.